MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 ![Persistent](persistent-connection.gif)

-What it means is that the agent's phone remains connected to Genesys Cloud once the call with the customer is completed -> when the agent requests to end the conversation via Genesys Cloud Desktop or Platform API, when the customer hangs up.
+What it means is that the agent's phone remains connected to Genesys Cloud once the call with the customer is completed: when the agent requests to end the conversation via Genesys Cloud Desktop or Platform API, or when the customer hangs up.
 From a Platform API perspective, there is no active "conversation (if the logged in user invokes [GET /api/v2/conversations](/devapps/api-explorer#get-api-v2-conversations), no Genesys Cloud conversation context will be returned).
 But from a telephony standpoint, there is still an active call/session between Genesys Cloud and the agent's phone.

+***Note that the connection will be terminated if no new conversation is received before the Persistent Connection timeout elapses.***

 ## By Phone Type and settings